|

 and rescue squad helmets.
 Made by 3M © .
 C 1954 - 1972.
 Rare.

-Although the new insignia or logo was designed and adopted for
+the new insignia or logo was designed and adopted for various official uses in 1959, the cap

-various official uses in 1959, the cap badge was not designed until 1969.
-This new insignia was designed by
+badge was not designed until 1969.
+This new insignia was designed by Norman A. MERCHANT (D.I.) originally

-Norman A. Merchant (D.I.) originally for use on "table name cards" for the 1959 Commissioner's Conference.
-This original
+for use on "table name cards" for the 1959 Commissioner's Conference.
+This original mock up of the badge

-mock up of the badge was purchased at the AMOR Archives auction.
+was purchased at the AMOR Archives auction.
 It is built upon an old QC skeleton badge.

-One of the Rarest.
+NSW Police. * One of the Rarest.

 NSW Parking Police and Patrol.

-Police "Department"; not the NSW Police "Force".
+the NSW Police "Department"; not the NSW Police "Force", who were "sworn police".

 The "Parking Police" designation was changed to NSW Parking "Patrol"

-councils assuming their duties.
+local councils assuming their duties.

 The King's Crown skelton style badges are Very